-It then got me thinking: Today’s workplace is in constant revolution — with that, what can businesses do to address this shocking global phenomena?
+It then got me thinking: Today’s workplace is in constant revolution — with that, what can businesses do to address this shocking global phenomenon?

 Well, for starters, let’s face it, working 9 hours a day, 5 days a week, in the same cubicle, is just, well, ‘unnatural’.
 No matter how much your employees love their jobs or their colleagues, it still takes a toll on them somehow in the long term.

 The Future of Work is Remote

 We at GAT Labs strongly believe that an ‘open remote work culture’ will continue to define the future of work over the coming years.
 That’s why we created powerful tools that help Google Workspace domains achieve a smooth remote work transition.

 1. Tap into the GLOBAL Talent Pool?